Stuycs-K/finalproject-10-li-irvin-lou-steven/README.md

 `make client ARGS="-t <elliptical curve parameter> -e (ECDH or EDCSA)"`

-Please make sure the args are the same or else it will not work.
+**Please make sure the args are the same or else it will not work.**

-Baseline is secp256k1 and EDCSA
+Baseline is secp256k1 and EDCSA.

 Once running, if EDCSA, it will only ask the client for a message to encrypt.

 If it is ECDH, you will have to type a message for both server and client (can be different messages).

 ### Resources/ References: